-The same can be said about burn outs.
-A burn out is likely the result of poor installation practices by the installing contractor and boils down to a lack of proper refrigeration training and poor education of the installing HVAC technician.
+The same can be said about burnout.
+Burnout is likely the result of poor installation practices by the installing contractor and boils down to a lack of proper refrigeration training and poor education of the installing HVAC technician.
 When a compressor burns out and you find the electrical part of the compressor has a problem from your troubleshooting skills (such as Ohming the Windings) then you need to test the oil for acid.

 Compressor Repair or Replace?

 It happens and no matter how many times I tell homeowners that the lowest bidder is not always the best many times they go for the lowest bidder and end up paying way more in the long run than if they would have chosen the contractor that may charge a little more but the job is done right especially with the new installation.
 On the other hand, I have run into some true knuckleheads who say they know what they are doing but really do not because they never learned how to do it right in the first place.

 I’m talking about installing a new air conditioner or heat pump and getting it right the first time with the refrigeration system.
 Always use nitrogen and a micron gauge for deep vacuums.
 Do the triple evacuation.
 In all the years I have been doing this I have never had any one of my customers call me back because of a burned-out compressor because of poor installation skills.
 I have had problems with defective compressors or a condenser that got struck by lightning but never had the oil come back positive for acid after one of my installations.